Stxxal/Equator/README.md

 - Generates all possible transformations of the equations
 - Supports a variety of mathematical operations and transformations
 - Outputs the derived equations to a file
+- Can handle complex equations with multiple variables and operations
+- Includes a set of predefined transformation rules